 Algonquin Orthodontics Serving Lake in the Hills Since 1996

 Are you searching for an orthodontist to help you or your child achieve a straighter smile?
 Algonquin Orthodontics specializes in orthodontic care for patients of all ages.
-Amer Shammaa, DDS, M.S. has helped many kids and adults correct dental misalignment through custom-tailored orthodontic solutions.
+Amer Shammaa, DDS, M.S. and the team have helped many kids and adults correct dental misalignment through custom-tailored orthodontic solutions.

 During your appointment at our Lake in the Hills, IL office, Dr. Shammaa can examine your smile, evaluate your dental health, and determine which type of orthodontic treatment is right for you.

 To start on the path towards a straighter smile, schedule an orthodontic evaluation at Algonquin Orthodontics today!